-The EPC Plant was visited from approximately 8:45 AM to 9:30 AM.
-During the inspection, Ms. Stephanie Weirts and Mr. Barry Kish provided information and a tour of the EPC Plant.
+The EPC Plant was visited from approximately 3:00 PM to 4:00 PM.
+During the inspection, Mr. Nick Marth and Ms. Mariana Ruhno provided information and a tour of the EPC Plant.
 The inspection began with observation of EPC II.
 According to previous inspections, EPC II was installed in 1992, while EPC III was installed in 1999.
 EPC II operates extruder lines 4, 5, and 6, while EPC III operates extruder lines 7, 8, 9, and 10.

 During the inspection, the EPC material staging area, extruder lines, and pollution control equipment were observed.
-The EPC II water scrubber, which controls vapors from the extruding lines, was operating at 121 liters per minute.
+The EPC II water scrubber, which controls vapors from the extruding lines, was operating at 231 liters per minute.
 The extruders within EPC II use material that is mixed prior to entering the extruder.
-EPC II's dust collectors filter particulate emissions when raw materials are blown in to the mixers from the hopper (filler) and storage silos (nylon).
+EPC II's dust collectors filter particulate emissions when raw materials are blown into the mixers from the hopper (filler) and storage silos (nylon).
 Mixed material also includes copper, fiberglass, talcum powder, and coloring.
 EPC II dust collectors are located on the roof of the building and were observed during the inspection from the rooftop door.
 Dust collector F-1040Z-3 services line 4, F-1040Z-4 services line 5, and F-1040Z-2 services line 6.
 The fourth dust collector (F-405Z-1) draws on the mixers to filter a combined flue.
 In addition, the four dust collectors are also equipped with a secondary filter after the exhaust from the primary dust collector.
 This secondary filter provides a backup control in case of a dust collector malfunction.
 During the inspection there were no visible emissions observed from dust collector exhaust.
 Pressure drop readings were not obtained as the roof access requires double ear protection (plugs and muffs).
-At the time of inspection, ear muffs were not available.
+At the time of inspection, earmuffs were not available.

 Following observation of the EPC II, EPC III was observed.
 In EPC III, dust collectors are housed in a single room on the ground floor.
 These pulse-jet baghouses with circular filters are not equipped with pressure drop gauges; the casings are opened and the filters cleaned and inspected according to a schedule.
-These filters were observed during the inspection.
-The filter room and the filters themselves were clean; there is no other visual gauge to determine if the filters are operating properly.
+The filter room was not observed during the inspection as the room requires double ear protection.
 The stacks for the filters, are directed into a rectangular structure equipped with baffles.
 The structure is designed to reduce the noise generated from the exhaust; emissions are now exhausted at the bottom of the rectangular structure near to ground level.
+The exhaust point was observed from the outside during inspection.
+No visible emissions were observed.